The Integumentary System : Skin, Hair, Nails, Sweat Glands, Connective Tissue

 2. Dermis: The dermis also called the “corium” is a two fold, thick inner layer of skin below the epidermis.

-Seek medical attention for such conditions as acne, ezcema, skin tumors (keratosis) , inflammations and skin cell damage (carcinoma).
+Some severe conditions such as acne, eczema, skin tumours (keratosis) inflammations and skin cell damage (carcinoma) may require medical attention.
+Less severe conditions may require a good old-fashioned remedy.
 Good skin starts with common sense, general nutritional intake (diet), hydration (water) and the application of natural skin care products.

 Hair is present on every part of body (except palms, soles, lips and perhaps other small areas).
 Beneath the thin outer layer of skin called the “epidermis”, is a tubular sheath of cells called a ” follicle”.
 Attached to the follicles are tiny muscles called erector or arrector pili.When cold or frightened these muscles tighten forming ‘goose pimples’.
 Associated with follicles are the sebaceous (oil) glands, they keep the hair soft and pliable.

 If we were to penetrate further into the thick inner layer of skin called the “dermis”, to the bottom of the follicle, inside we would see is a bulb-like root that expands and tapers upwards.
 The “root” is the starting point of a hollow, threadlike appendage filled with keratin.
 This is called a “hair”.
 The exposed part of the hair above the skin consists of an outer cuticle or hairshaft.
 It shrouds a cortex that contains pigment that gives hair its color, and an inner medulla (a marrow like substance).

 Alopecia or hair loss can strike all ages and genders.
 Hair loss may occur through poor diet, surgery shock, illness, hormonal imbalances (thyroid or pregnancy), too much Vitamin A, chemotherapy, medications (blood thinners), fungal infections or underlying diseases such as lupus or diabetes.